HeadEvolver: Text to Head Avatars via Expressive and Attribute-Preserving Mesh Deformation: Introduction

-Head avatar generation using a mesh representation would benefit downstream applications because of its editability and compatibility with graphics pipelines, but research in this direction is still limited.
-A notable method is TADA~\cite{TADA:3DV:2024}, which incorporates vertex displacement in the optimization of SMPL-X parameters~\cite{SMPL-X:CVPR:2019}.
-This preserves the semantics of 3DMMs and enables animatable 3D head avatar generation.
+Head avatar generation using an explicit mesh representation would benefit downstream applications because of its editability and compatibility with graphics pipelines, although there is less existing research in this direction.
+A notable method is TADA~\cite{TADA:3DV:2024}, which incorporates the optimizations of vertex displacement and SMPL-X parameters~\cite{SMPL-X:CVPR:2019}.
+This strategy preserves the semantics of 3DMMs and enables animatable 3D head avatar generation.
 However, direct vertex displacement tends to deform meshes with self-intersected faces and noisy normals, leading to limited mesh quality and artifacts in the animation.
-TextDeformer~\cite{SIGGRAPH:TextDeformer:2023} can produce a global deformation of an input mesh guided by a text prompt, but it cannot generate textured head avatars and lacks fine-grained local shape controls.
+TextDeformer~\cite{SIGGRAPH:TextDeformer:2023} can change an input mesh smoothly and stably by deforming through Jacobians, but it cannot generate a textured appearance and lacks local geometry details.

-In this paper, we propose HeadEvolver, a novel framework to generate stylized head avatars from text guidance.
-Given a single template mesh such as FLAME~\cite{FLAME:TOG:2017}, ICT-Face~\cite{ICTFace:Arxiv:2020}, or any manifold mesh preferably with facial semantics, HeadEvolver deforms it into a desired target shape while preserving feature correspondences such as UV coordinates and face topology for further animation and editing.
+This paper aims to create high-quality avatars that support animation and editing without reconstructing blendshapes or rigs.
+We propose a novel text-to-avatar framework that produces stylized head avatars through expressive and attribute-preserving mesh deformation.
+Given a single template mesh such as FLAME~\cite{FLAME:TOG:2017}, ICT-Face~\cite{ICTFace:Arxiv:2020}, or any manifold mesh preferably with facial semantics, our framework deforms it into a desired target shape while preserving feature correspondences such as skinny weights and UV coordinates for animation and editing, as shown in Figure~\ref{fig:teaser}(c).

-To achieve this goal, our work draws inspiration from the Neural Jacobian Fields (NJF)~\cite{SIGGRAPH:NJF:2022} and TextDeformer~\cite{SIGGRAPH:TextDeformer:2023} to formulate a stable representation of deformation in its gradient fields.

-Our key observation is that although deformation optimization via Jacobians supports globally smooth shape change and high-frequency details, it lacks finer control of deformation strength over local facial features.
-This is essential for generating various styles such as the extremely elongated ears of Elf in Figure~\ref{fig:teaser}.

-Therefore, we propose a per-triangle weighting factor coupled with Jacobians representing fine-grained deformation over the head mesh, which we call weighted Jacobians.
-To build a complete learning-based 3D head avatar generation framework, we incorporate the Score Distillation Sampling (SDS) loss~\cite{DreamFusion:ICLR:2022} with a 2D diffusion model for differentiable rendering from multiple views, so both geometry and texture can be generated guided by text input.
-We summarize our main contributions as follows: \begin{itemize} \item We introduce per-triangle weighted Jacobians to add fine-grained deformation over parts of the template mesh while keeping semantic facial features. \item We propose a diffusion-based framework through deformation to support text-to-head avatar generations for 3D assets with high-quality geometry. \item We demonstrate that our method is capable of generating diverse and stylized 3D head avatars as high-quality digital assets that are suitable for interactive editing and animation. \end{itemize}